gaucho1978/BACCAble/docs/architecture/USB_DIAGNOSTICS.md

 ## Binary CAN capture

-1. Select `USB CAN capture` in Feature setup and Save.
+1. Select `USB mode: CAN` in Feature setup and Save.
 ELM mode is switched off.
 2. Connect the USB port of the bus to record: C1 for powertrain, C2 for chassis, BH for body.
 Multiple host connections can record the buses separately.
    Eject an existing USB disk before changing its role.